Observation of Cooper Pairs in a Mesoscopic 2D Fermi Gas: Methods

+For Fig.\,\ref{fig:mainC2}a-j we postselect for only those runs where all atoms were detected in both images.
+In Fig.\,\ref{fig:mainC2}k-o and \ref{fig:mainPairs} we also show data where up to three of the atoms were missed.
+This significantly reduces the statistical errors of our results (due to the increased number of images used) and we have checked that we find no qualitative difference in the results for any of our measurements compared to a strict postselection.
 The postselection rate of $\sim \SI{5}{\%}$ is an order of magnitude smaller for 6+6 atoms than what would be expected for our ground state preparation fidelity of $\SI{78}{\%}$ and single atom detection fidelity of $\SI{98}{\%}$.
 The largest limitation is currently the low fidelity of the initial Raman transfer from state $\ket{3}$ to $\ket{4}$ ($\sim\SI{10}{\%}$ for the full system with 6+6 atoms).
 The reasons are technical issues in the experiment that we plan to address and remove in the future.
 Since imaging and preparation are completely independent in our experiment, the low probability for a simultaneous spin flip of all atoms in a single run does not affect the physical interpretation of our data.
 The small postselection fidelity just increases the required total run time of the experiment to record some target image number where all atoms are present.

-\paragraph*{\textbf{Experimental Parameters}} We calculate the binding energy $E_\text{B}$ using the exact analytical solution of the Schrödinger equation for two ultracold atoms in a harmonic trap with axially symmetric confinement given in \cite{Idziaszek_2006}. $E_\text{B}$ is dependent on three parameters, the radial- ($\omega_\text{r}$) and axial - ($\omega_\text{z}$) trap frequencies and the 3D scattering length $a_\text{3D}$.
+\paragraph*{\textbf{Experimental Parameters}} We calculate the binding energy $E_\text{B}$ using the exact analytical solution of the Schrödinger equation for two ultracold atoms in a harmonic trap with axially symmetric confinement given in \cite{Idziaszek_2006}. $E_\text{B}$ is dependent on three parameters: the radial- ($\omega_\text{r}$) and axial - ($\omega_\text{z}$) trap frequencies and the 3D scattering length $a_\text{3D}$.
 We determine the trap frequencies using the trap modulation sequence described in \cite{Bayha_2020}.
 The scattering length $a_\text{3D}$ is tuned by changing the magnetic offset field $B$ relative to the $\ket{1}-\ket{3}$ Feshbach resonance at $B_0 = \SI{690}{\gauss}$ \cite{Zuern_2013}.